acronis/go-cti/cti-spec/SPEC.md

 > [!NOTE]
 > All examples of type schemas use a simple type definition syntax similar to JSON Schema and RAML.

-With the extension mechanism provided by CTI Typed Identifier, each type can be extended through inheritance or an instance of that type can be created.
+With the extension mechanism provided by CTI identifier, each type can be extended through inheritance or an instance of that type can be created.
 Additionally, using an extensible type system, such as RAML, additional semantics may be applied.
 For example:

 1. Allow or disallow inheritance or instantiation (sealed type).